alelodato/The-Football-Academy/README.md

 Where possible then, i used a white text on a green background, and where more contrast was needed i used a cover text as background for my content.
 All the cover texts are transparent so that the background images are still visible.

-* For all the text context and icons,i have used the colour #fafafa;
+* For all the text content and icons,i have used the colour #fafafa;

 * For the Hero Image cover text i have used the colour rgba (193, 24, 21, 0.7);